Trou aux Biches Resort Hotel – Mauritius beaches.

 All-inclusive hotels are the main accommodation route for most tourists here and the best beaches are mostly adjacent to an excellent selection of reliable and well-run beach resorts; tourists who prefer to eat out a likely to be disappointed.

-The two best beaches on the island are, in our humble opinion, Trou aux Biches (on this page, northwest) and Paradis (southwest).
+The two best Mauritius beaches are, in our humble opinion, Trou aux Biches (northwest) and Paradis (southwest).
 Both are attached to beach resorts though the sand is freely available to the public.

 Paradis has the whitest, finest sand, the most expensive boutique hotel and is nearer to Mauritius airport and the island’s few attractions (map) while Trou is bigger and much less expensive, with many more activities and selection of restaurants but still gorgeous soft sand and sheltered waters.